jeadamek/focustimer-2-dark/README.md

 This is a project developed on Stage 5 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
 To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).

-The project, the main goal to build a complete page with a Pomodoro-style countdown with HTML, Javascript and CSS, responsiveness and programming language were applied.
+The project’s  main goal was to build a complete page with a Pomodoro-style countdown with HTML, Javascript, CSS, responsiveness and programming language were applied.
 Change to light or dark theme, audio cards, functions callbacks, Clean Code, dependency injection and factory pattern.

 ### I could practice and study: